Toni500github/customfetch/README.md

 You may be confused and have difficulty to understand, but this is why customfetch is different from the others.\
 We use our own parser for displaying the system informations or anything else, and so we use the variable `layout` along side the OS ascii art text file.

-We use something we call "modules" and they starts with a '$'. **We use them on both the ascii art text file and the `layout` variable**\
+We use something we call "modules", inspired by bash syntax, and they starts with a '$'. **We use them on both the ascii art text file and the `layout` variable**\
 There are 3 modules:

 * **The info module** ($<>) lets you access a sub-member of a built-in component\